Covariant quantization of the Einstein-Hilbert theory in first-order form: Dyson--Schwinger equation

-We now consider the additional symmetry \eqref{eq:gt1ad} found in the first-order formulation of the EH theory.
-This symmetry is not relevant for quantization, as it does not arise from the degeneracy of the classical action.
-However, at the quantum level, it leads to interesting identities between the gauge and auxiliary fields.
+We now consider the Dyson--Schwinger equations in the first-order formulation of the EH theory.
+They lead to interesting identities between the gauge and auxiliary fields.
 Similar identities were derived in Refs.~\cite{McKeon:2020lqp, Brandt:2020vre} using the relation \eqref{eq:qequivgeneral}.
-In contrast, we will see that the identities derived here follow directly from the first-order formulation itself, without reference to the second-order form of the EH theory.
-This provides an intrinsic derivation based solely on the underlying trivial local symmetry found in the EH theory in first-order form.
+In contrast, we show that the identities obtained here follow directly from the first-order formulation itself, and independently from the second-order form.
+This provides a natural interpretation of these structural identities as the quantum realization of the classical equations of motion.